 An example might be an object falls on a person and injures her.
 She might be able to argue that stoned or not she was going to get hit and injured.

 There will be a large number of unanswered questions regarding work injuries and the new marijuana law.

-Questions about how to make your case more believable?
-Feel free to contact Illinois Work injury and Social Security Disability attorney Dirk May at 309-827-4371.
+Questions about your work injury?
+Feel free to contact Illinois Work Injury Lawyer Dirk May at 309-827-4371.

 Click above to read.